-On examining into the supplies of cotton brought to this market during the twelve months ending 31st of May, we find that the result is well calculated t eye, was easily removed by a solution of astonish those who have not been marking lunar caustic, 10 grs. to the ounce of wa- the progressive increase of this product, but have been dwelling with fancied security on the recollections of what used to constitute a large supply for us; viz : 200 to 250,000 bales.
-It appears, then, that from the first of June, 1840, to the first of June, 1841, the imports of cotton into Bombay have amounted to 174,212,-755 pounds; or, on the previous average, of 3 1.4 cwt. to the bale, 478,606 bales, little short of half a million of screwed bales!
+On examining into the supplies of cotton brought to this market during the twelve months ending 31st of May, we find that the result is well calculated t astonish those who have not been marking the progressive increase of this product, but have been dwelling with fancied security on the recollections of what used to constitute a large supply for us; viz : 200 to 250,000 bales.
+It appears, then, that from the first of June, 1840, to the first of June, 1841, the imports of cotton into Bombay have amounted to 174,212.-755 pounds; or, on the previous average, of 3 1.4 cwt. to the bale, 478,606 bales, little short of half a million of screwed bales!
 This is a larger quantity than A. merica produced up to the year 1826, and more than was consumed in England during the same year.
-In 1825, the entire products of the United States amounted known, and still more uncommon is it to to only 169,860,000 pounds, though twelve hear of an examination being made after years after. it had reached 444,224,567 nouncis .- (Vide McC.'s Dict.)
+In 1825, the entire products of the United States amounted known, and still more uncommon is it to to only 169,860,000 pounds, though twelve years after, it had reached 444,224,537